fathom-playground/playground/README.md

 ### 1. Propose an Adventure! ###
 Anyone can submit an adventure proposal as a PR.
-A proposal defines explicitly what you plan to learn, what structures and systems you will use.
-It also defines _outputs_, concrete things your adventure will produce, and ties those outputs to funding.
+A proposal defines explicitly what you plan to learn and what structures and systems you will use.

+It also defines _artifacts_, concrete things your adventure will produce, and ties those artifacts to funding, creating a guideline for what you need to accomplish.

 ### 2. The community engages ###
 Once you create a proposal, it's public.
 Others can comment on it, copy it, or